 11. Cafe du Soleil – Upper West Side

-This popular, long-standing French eatery enjoyed a bit of insta-fame with the installation of its "space bubbles" for outdoor dining.
+This popular, long-standing French eatery enjoyed a bit of insta-fame with the installation of its "space bubbles" for outdoor dining early on in the pandemic.
 A wide-ranging menu includes plenty of classic French dishes no matter the time of day.

 RELATED: NYC Kid-Friendly Restaurant Guide